Grandmaster An’s Background:

 - 1986 Built current school in Lowell, MA, and developed school and school system.

 - 1987-1992 Massachusetts State TKD Association President.
 Helped develop USTU National Championships.

 - 1992-(present)Successfully held martial arts charity event to benefit The American Cancer Society and other community charities.
-Opened new school and instructional outdoor martial arts training course in Bedford, NH.
+Opened a new school and instructional outdoor martial arts training course in Bedford, NH.

 - 2000 Received Ninth Dan.